gladsome11/pizza-sales-performance-analysis/README.md

 - Which pizza categories generate the most revenue?

-What is the pricing distribution across the menu?
+- What is the pricing distribution across the menu?

-Is there a relationship between price and quantity sold?
+- Is there a relationship between price and quantity sold?

-Which days generate the highest sales volume and revenue?
+- Which days generate the highest sales volume and revenue?

-What does the distribution of daily sales look like?
+- What does the distribution of daily sales look like?

-What is the average order frequency?
+- What is the average order frequency?

-What are the peak sales periods during the day?
+- What are the peak sales periods during the day?

-How do sales vary between weekdays and weekends?
+- How do sales vary between weekdays and weekends?

-How do sales vary monthly?
+- How do sales vary monthly?

+# Dataset Description
+The dataset consists of four relational tables:
+1. Orders